VeraPancaldiLab/TRANSDUCER/02_PDX_stroma/README.md

 ## Summary

 </h2>
 Along this Document a quick summary is provided with references to the figures.
 In each of the parts of this summary a list of the scripts that produce the named figures.
 Afterwards, if any modification has happened, or tried, it will be specified here.
-Later on, the figures are also provided for visualisation
+Later on, the figures are also provided for visualization

 <!-- TABLE OF CONTENTS -->